A Nude Woman Doing Her Hair Before a Mirror: Reception

 The artwork has been called "a painting with understated eroticism", and its erotic hints meant that it was initially banned on Facebook when a tourism organisation in 2015 wanted to use an image of the painting in an advertisement on social media.
 Facebook stated as a reason for the censorship: "We do not allow images or videos that suggest nudity through, for example, blurring or cropping.
 Such ads are sensitive and typically provoke negative reactions from viewers."
 However, Facebook later admitted that the censorship was a mistake and allowed the image to be used in an ad on the site.

-The Hirschsprung Collection sells a reproduction of the painting, which is larger than the original.